 |Cades Cove Loop - Smoky Mountains Auto Tour|

 Cades Cove is one of the best places in the Great Smoky Mountains National Park to see wildlife.
 While traveling the eleven mile loop, Jay has seen bears, deer, coyote, fox, and turkeys.
 The attraction to the 6,800 acre valley known as Cades Cove is not only the animals, but the picturesque scenery and old homesteads.
 During trips in the summer chances are fairly high you will see a bear and its cubs.
-Over several trips in the summer, Jay has seen bears up in trees, roaming in the pastures near Sparks Lane, bear cubs in creeks, and even several bears right next to the old Tipton Homestead.
-When driving the loop and there is wildlife ahead, traffic sometimes comes to a standstill.
+Over several trips in the summer, Jay has seen bears up in trees, roaming in the pastures near Sparks Lane, and even right next to the old Tipton Homestead.
+When driving the loop and there is wildlife ahead, traffic sometime comes to a standstill.
 Usually this is a "bear-jam" as onlookers stop to take pictures and view with binoculars.
 The deer in the area are plentiful.
 It is common when driving the loop to see between 40 and 100 deer in the fields, pastures, and woods.
 The best time to see wildlife in Cades Cove is right after sunrise or a little prior to sunset.
 For the most part, drivers are courteous when driving the loop by pulling off to the side of the road, allowing other motorists to pass.
 The loop itself is a one-way road with a couple two way roads (Sparks Lane & Hyatt Lane) that cut from one end of the loop to the other should you want to exit.

 Points of interest and landmarks in Cades Cove

 Please Click The Cabin or Road below for a Google Map Including Aerial Photo & Topography!

 View Cades Cove Auto Loop Map (pdf - 742kb)

 Bike Riding in Cades Cove